 The DAT is used by dental programs to assess whether an applicant is ready for their program.
 Most prospective students take the exam during their junior undergraduate year of college, or between their junior and senior year, before applying to dental school.

-How Many Questions are on the DAT?
+How Many Questions Are On the DAT?

 The DAT is composed of four sections, totaling 280 multiple-choice questions.